ghodulik95/chromebook-nautilus-desktop/README.md

 Modifying the Chromebook firmware and installing Linux on this device can void your warranty and carries an inherent risk of bricking.

 ### 4.2.
 Known hardware limitations and risks
-I'll repeat here: Speakers, AUX-IN (headphone jack), Microphone, and tablet-facing camera do not work.
+I'll repeat here: internal speakers, headphone jack, microphone, and tablet-facing camera do not work.
 Workarounds on the speakers are specifically known to potentially cause permanent damage.
 See [Limitations](#limitations).

 ### 4.3.
 My attempts at addressing the hardware limitations
 While I put in *some* effort to get the speakers, headphone jack, and microphone to work, I put in zero effort at getting the tablet camera to work.
 You might have more luck than me, finding an easy workaround.
 I suspect that many of these limitations will be a more involved process to work around, however, so I would not recommend proceeding if any of that hardware is essential to you and you don't have the time and/or skill to sort it out.